DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 ##### What is the role of Price Oracle?

-- [ ]  Change prices of assets from different sources(only decentralized) to the Protocol.
+- [ ]  Changes prices of assets from different sources(only decentralized) in the Protocol.
 - [ ]  Report prices of assets from different sources(only decentralized) to the Protocol.
 - [x]  Report prices of assets from different sources(either centralized or decentralized) to the Protocol.
-- [ ]  Change prices of assets from different sources(either centralized or decentralized) to the Protocol.
+- [ ]  Changes prices of assets from different sources(either centralized or decentralized) in the Protocol.

 Hint: Reports the prices